 Along the way, signs in English and Japanese explain aspects of the construction of this massive wooden building, as well as what each space was used for.
-I was amazed to think of the effort that must have gone into building something so large and heavy in the 17th century.
-The main supporting pillars, for example, are absolutely massive and began to give out not long after the building was finished.
+It amazed me to think of the effort that must have gone into building something so large and heavy in the 17th century.
+The main supporting pillars, for example, are absolutely massive and began to give out not long after the building’s completion.
 They had to be shored up.
 Just looking at the sheer size of the building, all six floors of it with massive wooden beams for each layer, it’s hard to imagine the technical skill it took to create and maintain such a structure.

 After climbing down again, I explored the West Bailey, fascinating because it was a living area.
 The Cosmetic Tower, in particular, gave me more of a picture of the castle as a home, rather than as a place of battle.
 Like all of the historic buildings I visited in Japan, there is no furniture to speak of, but I used my imagination, picturing tatami mats covering the floor, low tables, people kneeling on cushions, women in kimonos and men in traditional robes.

 The main things to do in Himeji are the castle, Engyoji Temple, and Kokoen Garden, a small Japanese garden next to Himeji Castle.
-I went to Himeji as a day trip from Kyoto, and only had time for one more sight.
+I went to Himeji just for a day trip from Kyoto, and I had taken so long at the castle that I only had time for one more sight.
 I chose Engyoji Temple, which sits on top of Mt.
 Shosha.
-It is known as a filming location for “The Last Samurai” with Tom Cruise.
+It served as a filming location for “The Last Samurai” with Tom Cruise.
 By this time I had visited a number of temples, so I chose this destination more for the views than for the temple itself.

-I took a bus to the base of the mountain where a cable car takes visitors up, in a steep but short ride.
+I took a bus to the base of the mountain where a cable car (called a “ropeway”) takes visitors up, in a steep but short ride.
 Compared to the one I took in Hong Kong, this was a breeze!

 Arriving at the top isn’t really arriving at the top.
 It’s a long walk to reach the temple itself (or rather, temples, since there are a number scattered around the various lanes in the forest).
-The walk is pleasant and forested, and the path is lined with a series of god and goddess statues.
+The walk is pleasant and forested, and a series of god and goddess statues lines the path.
 For the people who made pilgrimages to this holy place before the cable car was built, it must have been a difficult climb, especially in hot weather.